CaptainCrowbar/crow/docs/options.md

   a path (absolute or relative) to an existing directory or non-directory file, respectively.
 If both flags are supplied, then either a directory or file is acceptable.
+* The `not_exists` flag indicates that the argument must not be the path to an existing file or directory.
 * The `parent_exists` flag indicates that the argument must be a syntactically valid path that may or may not exist, but its parent directory must exist.
-  This has no effect if combined with `dir_exists` or `file_exists`.
+  This has no effect if combined with `dir_exists` or `file_exists`, but it may be combined with `not_exists`.
-* The `not_exists` flag indicates that the argument must not be the path to an existing file or directory.

 ```c++
 class Options::setup_error: public std::logic_error;